Hindi Tamil

 Even if you are considered to be the most sinful of all sinners still when you get situated in the boat of transcendental knowledge, you will be able to transcend the ocean of material existence very easily.
 As a blazing fire turns firewood to ashes, similarly the fire of transcendental knowledge burns all the reactions of one’s past activities to ashes.
 (Bg.
 4.36, 37)

 The Supreme Personality of Godhead says in Bg.
-18.66 “O Arjuna, give up all (mentally speculated) dharma, and surrender unto Me by following My instructions (the transcendental knowledge).
+18.66 “O Arjuna, give up all (mentally speculated) dharma (and adharma), and surrender unto Me by following My instructions (the transcendental knowledge).
 I shall deliver you from all sins.
 Do not fear”.

 The selfless activities (in the form of prescribed duties) that are executed for the pleasure of the Supreme are nothing but ‘Yajïa’.
 All the activities other than this will bind one to this material world, for they produce reactions.
 (Bg.
 3.9)

 Act of tyäg (through one’s occupation), charity (through one’s ashram) and spiritual-austerity (through one’s sädhana) are not to be given up.
 Infact, the act of tyäg, charity and spiritual-austerity purify even the great souls.
-But, they must be performed without any expectation of result, as a matter of responsibility (not as a ritual) , O Pärtha.
+But, they must be performed without any expectation of result, as a matter of responsibility (definitely not to be performed as a ritual) , O Pärtha.
 This is My final opinion.
 (Bg.18.5, 6)

 The Supreme Personality of Godhead said: Whether you have heard My words, O Pärtha, with an attentive mind?
 Whether your ignorance is now dispelled, O Dhanaïjaya?
 (Bg.
 18.72)